Streambox with Focusrite Soundcard

 The Scarlett 2i2 2nd Gen USB soundcard from Focusrite has widely recognised high quality preamps.
 The 2nd Gen seems to maintain quality and clarity at high gain (whereas the 1st Gen deteriorates markedly in the last part of the dial).

-[The 3rd generation 2i2 is meant to be better or as good, and includes stereo monitoring, unlike the 2nd gen]
+The 3rd generation 2i2 is meant to be better or as good, and includes stereo monitoring, unlike the 2nd gen. BUT it will not work for remote streaming, as it needs a manual button press to activate phantom power on reboot.

-A new disk image from SC or a small tweak to the code, allow this card to be used with the web interface by Stef Cousot at Locus Sonus.
+A new disk image from SC or a small tweak to the code, allow this [ie Focusrite etc] card to be used with the web interface by Stef Cousot at Locus Sonus.

 A clever and simple modification is required to use the Primo EM-172 and its successor (EM-272 Z1) with 48V Phantom power.
 This produces an exceptional microphone and works very well with the Focusrite (and potentially other USB soundcards, including those from Behringer..)
 The ‘Simple P48’ modification has been developed by Ricardo Lee and others at the micbuilders yahoo group and interpreted and shared by Tom Benedict.
 The original circuit is by David McGriffy.